karandit/fet/README.md

 	If you want to be completely independent from Qt, using only standard C++, you can remove all the Qt includes and reimplement the used Qt classes QString, QList, QSet, and others (only the member functions which are necessary).
 Or just get the corresponding code from Qt (Please review the Qt licensing options, in this case.
-Currently, they include LGPL, GPL and commercial).
+Currently, they include LGPL and commercial).
 	The program should have independence of a particular implementation of QSet and QHash so, if you reimplement these two containers, any order of elements should lead to the same generation results.
 Contrary behavior should be reported as a bug.